 |Gross Tonnage||16140 gt|

 |Decks with cabins||5|

 |Former names||MS Eirik Raude|

 Review of MS Trollfjord

 MS Trollfjord features various dining venues.
 Dining in the main restaurant is relaxed and informal.
 All menus are planned around seasonal fresh ingredients and benefit from local produce to satisfy guests' healthy appetites stimulated by the sea air.
-The 24-hour cafe offers drinks and snacks.
-There are also a selection of lounges and bars with drinks available.
+Breakfast is buffet-style, lunch is a "Cold Table", and dinner is 3-course set meal.
+There is also a selection of lounges and bars with drinks available.

 Follows the complete list of ms Trollfjord restaurants and food bars.

 - Saga Hall Restaurant (335-seat dining room, with floor-ceiling windows and a large buffet station in the middle; offers buffet-style Breakfast 7:00 - 10:00 a.m. and Lunch 11:30 a.m. - 2:30 p.m.
 Dinner is in two fixed seatings - at 6:30 and 8:30 p.m., waiter-served, with a 3-course menu and a la carte menu with light snacks).

 - A la carte Restaurant offers a more private, intimate setting.
 This exquisite restaurant serves some of the world's best seafood, exotic meat and other produce directly sourced from the Arctic.

 - Viking Saga and Viking Safari Cafe (cafe & snacks, deck 5).